ThalesGroup/kmip-go/README.md

 The `ttlv` package implements the core encoder and decoder logic.

 The `kmip14` package contains constants for all the tags, types, enumerations and bitmasks defined in the KMIP 1.4 specification.
-It also contains mappings from these values to the canonical names used in the JSON and XML encodings.
+It also contains mappings from these values to the normalized names used in the JSON and XML encodings, and the canonical names used in Attribute structures.
 The `kmip14` definitions are all automatically registered with `ttlv.DefaultRegistry`.

 The `kmip20` package adds additional enumeration values from the 2.0 specification.
 It is meant to be registered on top of the 1.4 definitions.